Trauma-Informed Practices in the Courts: Education & Research Programs

 Research Initiatives

-The Institute and its research team has engaged in three primary approaches to investigating trauma-informed practices in the North Carolina courts:
+The Institute and its research team have engaged in three primary approaches to investigate trauma-informed practices in the North Carolina courts:

-Dr. Eva McKinsey, a social and community psychologist whose work focuses on shifting attitudes about trauma-informed care, serves as the primary research consultant on the project.
+Dr. Eva McKinsey, a social and community psychologist whose work focuses on trauma-informed practice in the criminal legal context, serves as the primary research consultant on the project.
 She has served as a trainer and consultant for various educational programs as well.

 It is also supported by a team of dedicated students working under a grant from Duke’s Bass Connections, a program that allows an interdisciplinary team of undergraduate and graduate students to work with professors on cutting-edge, socially oriented research projects.